YixiangSun/drago/README.md

 After installing dependencies, you can continually learn a comprehensive world model and corresponding TD-MPC models of a sequence of tasks.
 For MiniGrid World, the continual learning tasks are based on MiniGrid-FourRooms.
 Every continual learning task initializes the agent at each corner respectively, with a goal set in the same room.

-For cheetah, the continual learning tasks are: [cheetah-run, cheetah-jump, cheetah-run-backwards]):
+For cheetah, the continual learning tasks are: [cheetah-run, cheetah-jump, cheetah-run-backwards]).

-For walker, the continual learning tasks are: [walker-run, walker-run, walker-stand, walker-run-backwards]):
+For walker, the continual learning tasks are: [walker-run, walker-run, walker-stand, walker-run-backwards]).

 ```
 python src/train.py env=minigrid domain=minigrid # add render_mode='human' for visualization